Low End Mac

 G4 History: Round 3

 Six months later, Apple finally broke past the 500 MHz mark with a new series of G4s built around a 133 MHz system bus.
-Breaking with tradition, Apple offered this model in four speeds - the 466 and 533 MHz models shared one motherboard, while the 667 and 733 MHz machines shared a different one.
+Breaking with tradition, Apple offered the Digital Audio model in four speeds - the 466 and 533 MHz models shared one motherboard, while the 667 and 733 MHz machines shared a different one.
 They all shared one more new feature: a fourth PCI slot.

 From a marketing standpoint, Apple called these five-slot machines, since the PC world had long counted the AGP slot in addition to PCI slots.